 The statement has been made more than once or even twenty times that God cannot use Ted Haggard anymore.
 What human being gets to decide that?
 Do you?
 Do I?
 I think that Ted finally has the credibility to be quite useful because he is no longer removed from the masses, protected in the ivory tower of evangelical Christianese and “Bless you in it”.
 He’s suffered.
 He’s been at the bottom of some very dark pits.
 If you were in need, feeling ashamed of yourself and abandoned, who would you want to talk to?
 Ted Haggard or Leith Anderson, the current president of the NAE?
 I’ve also met Leith Anderson.
 I can tell you who I’d want to cry in front of, and it wouldn’t be Leith…

 No, I think the one thing that was missing in the way Ted Haggard and his family was treated was the presence of God.
 Why does the church seem so…irrelevant now?
 Because she forgot that she doesn’t exist to perform nor should she be trying to protect her reputation.
 She exists to be in a relationship with God, and the love, friendship, intimacy, healing, hope, and restoration that is a by-product of that would overflow into the world around her.
 She doesn’t exist to judge or moralize.
 She exists to go into the dark corners of the world and sit with those that the world has cast aside not to be a participant in that very deed!
-She is supposed to be the body of Jesus…Jesus with skin on.
 Not an avenging angel deciding the fate of those whom she deems worthy while condemning the guilty.
-Everyone seems to love to quote John 3:16, but who remembers John 3;17?
+Michael Cheshire came to his own conclusions:

 The Ted Haggard issue reminds me of a scene in Mark Twain’s, Huckleberry Finn.
 Huck is told that if he doesn’t turn in his friend, a runaway slave named Jim, he will surely burn in hell.
 So one day Huck, not wanting to lose his soul to Satan, writes a letter to Jim’s owner telling her of Jim’s whereabouts.
 After folding the letter, he starts to think about what his friend has meant to him, how Jim took the night watch so he could sleep, how they laughed and survived together.
 Jim is his friend and that is worth reconsideration.
 Huck realizes that it’s either Jim’s friendship or hell.
 Then the great Mark Twain writes such wonderful words of resolve.
 Huck rips the paper and says, “Alright then, I guess I’ll go to hell.”